 On November 19, the district announced a transition to distance learning for all students, beginning in December.

 2020-2021 Learning Plan

-Elementary students began the school year learning fully in-person at school, however beginning on December 3, elementary students will begin distance learning.
+Elementary students began the school year learning fully in-person at school, and after a brief period of distance learning, elementary students are back in person.

 Secondary students (grades 7-12) began the year under a hybrid model combination of in-person learning and at-home learning.
-However, beginning on November 16th, students in grades 9-12 moved to distance learning, and students in grades 7-8 will begin distance learning on December 3.
+After a brief period of distance learning, they are now back to hybrid learning.

 Wondering about masks?